pavel-krivanek/PharoChipDesigner/README.md

 ![CMOS-Vs-NMOS.jpg](introduction/CMOS-Vs-NMOS.jpg)

 If you omit these pull-up transistors, the Pharo Chip Designer is not so far from the design of old NMOS integrated circuits.
-But it has it should be seen as a unique logic family created for educational purposes with own properties and design principles.
+But it should be seen as a unique logic family created for educational purposes with own properties and design principles.

 Solutions
 ---------